Law Firm in India

 Other Requirements

-• There shall be a ceiling limit of INR 1 crore per borrower for financing subscription to Initial Public Offering (IPO).
-NBFCs may choose to fix more conservative limits if they want.
+• A ceiling limit of 1 crore per borrower is imposed for financing subscription to Initial Public Offering.
+More conservative limits could also be fixed by NBFC if they want.

 • NOF requirements, as stated.